rajpurkar/my-research-wrapped/README.md

 1. **API Key Issues**
    - Ensure your OpenAI API key is correctly set in the `.env` file
-   - Check that the `.env` file is in the project root directory
+   - Check that python-dotenv is properly installed

 2. **PDF Processing Errors**
-   - Verify that PDFs are not corrupted
-   - Ensure PDFs are text-searchable
+   - Verify PDFs are text-searchable
    - Check file permissions
+   - Ensure PDFs are not corrupted

 3. **Memory Issues**
-   - Reduce `MAX_WORKERS` in the configuration
+   - Adjust `MAX_WORKERS` in configuration
    - Process fewer PDFs at a time

+4. **Cache Issues**
+   - Clear the `outputs/cache/` directory if experiencing inconsistencies
+   - Check `CACHE_VERSION` in configuration

 ## Contributing